ansible/ansible/docs/docsite/rst/plugins/cache.rst

 The default cache plugin is the :ref:`memory <memory_cache>` plugin, which only caches the data for the current execution of Ansible.
 Other plugins with persistent storage are available to allow caching the data across runs.
 Some of these cache plugins write to files, others write to databases.

 You can use different cache plugins for inventory and facts.
 If you enable inventory caching without setting an inventory-specific cache plugin, Ansible uses the fact cache plugin for both facts and inventory.
+If necessary, you can :ref:`create custom cache plugins <developing_cache_plugins>`.

 .. _enabling_cache:

-Enabling Fact Cache Plugins
+Enabling fact cache plugins
 ---------------------------

 Fact caching is always enabled.
 However, only one fact cache plugin can be active at a time.
 You can select the cache plugin to use for fact caching in the Ansible configuration, either with an environment variable: